Venezuela's Maduro says oil producers close to output cap deal

 Azertag also quoted Aliyev as saying Azerbaijan would not increase oil production and exports, reinforcing the statement he made last week.

-(Reporting by Nailia Bagirova; Writing by Maria Kiselyova in Moscow; Editing by Adrian Croft)
+Reporting by Nailia Bagirova and Dubai newsroom; Writing by Maria Kiselyova in Moscow; Editing by Adrian Croft

-SHANGHAI/SINGAPORE Chinese steel mills are becoming cleaner every month as Beijing pushes to curb its smoke-stack industries.
-But they're not getting any leaner.

-LONDON Once a week, a bulk freighter sails up the River Thames to a refinery in the docks of east London to offload tonnes of brown raw cane sugar - just over half the traffic prior to tighter EU rules introduced in 2009.